tonicpow/tonicpow-js/README.md

 View [examples](examples/examples.js) of using the package.

 ## Documentation
-More documentation can be found on [TonicPow Docs](https://docs.tonicpow.com)
+More overall API documentation can be found on [TonicPow Docs](https://docs.tonicpow.com)

+Here as example of session tracking for [goal conversions](front_end.md)

 ## Examples
 View [examples](examples/examples.js) of using the package.